Matanza River: Environmental issues

-The Matanza basin is the most polluted river in Latin America and it is considered one of the ten most polluted places globally, with very high levels of lead.
-One of the main reasons why it is polluted is that the river receives large amounts of industrial waste from the numerous factories along the river, especially tanneries.
+The Matanza basin is the most polluted river in Latin America, and is considered one of the ten most polluted places globally, with very high levels of lead.
+A main reason is that the river receives large amounts of industrial waste from the numerous factories along the river, especially tanneries.
 Among the most dangerous contaminants are heavy metals and waste water from the basin's saturated layers.
 25% of children living in urban slums along the water's edge have lead in their bloodstreams, and even more suffer from gastrointestinal and respiratory illness.
 A contentious political subject since at least the 1862–68 administration of President Bartolomé Mitre, the Riachuelo's plight has attracted the attention of other public figures, notably artist and Greenpeace activist Nicolás García Uriburu, who planned to dye the waterway green in 1970, and later carried through on World Water Day (March 22) in 2010, to draw attention to the problem.